backstage/backstage/.changeset/brave-lemons-hope.md

 ---
-'@backstage/plugin-scaffolder': minor
-'@backstage/create-app': patch
+'@backstage/plugin-scaffolder': patch
 ---

 Scaffolder Field Extensions are here!
-This means you'll now have to change how the `ScaffolderPage` is wired up in your `app/src/App.tsx` to pass in the custom fields to the Scaffolder.
+This means you'll now the ability to create custom field extensions and have the Scaffolder use the components when collecting information from the user in the wizard.
+By default we supply the `RepoUrlPicker` and the `OwnerPicker`, but if you want to provide some more extensions or override the built on ones you will have to change how the `ScaffolderPage` is wired up in your `app/src/App.tsx` to pass in the custom fields to the Scaffolder.

 You'll need to move this: